 Sandusky remained director for more than thirty years, and greatly expanded programs for the community during this time.

 1980 a new playground was built on the corner of Allison and McAdam Avenues.

 Daniel Petrola joined The Brownson House in 1976 as boys director and was later promoted to assistant Director.
-In 1985 he became Executive Director, and remains in that position today.
+In 1985, he became Executive Director of the Brownson House.
 Jon Celani joined The Brownson House staff in 1988 as Assistant Director.